hvnsweeting/saltstates/ceph/README.rst

 server.sls
 --------
-for all server that run ceph's service (osd, mon, mds)
+for all servers that run ceph's service (osd, mon, mds)

-client.sls
+ceph.sls
 --------
-for clients
+for clients , base for others

 usage
 ------